RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 In this section we will outline important starting points for future research:

 * finding the bottlenecks of the neighbor construction and the force kernel
-  * will probably also reveal the true reason for the discrepancy between only a moderate factor in program performance (factor of ~ 5x between A40 and A100) despite a large factor (~ 19x between A40 and A100 in double precision) in computational performance
+  * this will probably also reveal the true reason for the discrepancy between only a moderate factor in program performance (factor of ~ 5x between A40 and A100) despite a large factor (~ 19x between A40 and A100 in double precision) in computational performance
 * parallelizing the creation of ghost atoms
 * sorting the atoms with their grid cell / bin as key so atoms of the same grid cell are near in memory